gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 ***
 ## SSO in GitKraken

-GitKraken is a 3rd party application in this scenario - you setup which IdP(s) you want to use and we will use them to log them in.
+GitKraken is a 3rd party application in this scenario.
+You (or an Owner/Admin) setup which IdP(s) you want to use and we will use them to log them in.
 If your organization has already setup SSO with an IdP and in GitKraken, simply [sign in](/gitkraken-client/single-sign-on/#logging-in-using-sso) and you are all set!

 If you need to setup SSO for your GitKraken Organization see [Setting up SSO on a GitKraken Organization](/gitkraken-client/single-sign-on/#setting-up-sso-on-a-gitkraken-organization)
 ### Supported Identity Providers